kfahn22/ml-facemesh/README.md

 ## Pumpkin Face

 To make the pumpkin face, I used the quadrilateral curve to render black triangles at the eyes and nose and used the [bicorn curve](https://mathcurve.com/courbes2d.gb/bicorne/bicorne.shtml) to add a mouth.
-I used the FaceMesh mesh map as a guide for the placement.

 ```JavaScript
 function bicorn(r) {